Food City 500

-The Food City 500 is an annual 500-lap, 266.5 mi NASCAR Cup Series points race held at the Bristol Motor Speedway in Bristol, Tennessee.
+The Food City 500 is an annual 500-lap, 266.5 mi NASCAR Cup Series race held at the Bristol Motor Speedway in Bristol, Tennessee.
 This is one of two NASCAR races held at Bristol, the other being the Bass Pro Shops Night Race.
-It was the first venue of the 2007 NASCAR schedule to host the fifth-generation NASCAR premiership race car, a race won by Kyle Busch.
+It became the first venue to host the Car of Tomorrow, a race won by Kyle Busch.
 For much of its history, from 1961 to 1992 the race was run on the original asphalt surface, then on concrete from 1993 to 2020 after Bristol changed surfaces, but was moved to a dirt layout beginning in 2021, under the name Food City Dirt Race.
 Since 2024, the race returned the concrete oval.

-Kyle Larson is the defending race winner.
+Ty Gibbs is the defending race winner.